 - add your experiences and reactions to our poetry through comments.
 This is how we learn more about the issues we are researching.

 We both have our own research projects.
-Dide is working on her PhD at Radboud University in Nijmegen.
-She is currently doing an ethnographic study on low wage labour.
-She has worked as a warehouse employee at the distribution center and as an airplane cleaner at Schiphol airport.
+Dide recently finished her PhD at Radboud University in Nijmegen, and is currently employed as a postdoctoral researcher in Work and Organization Studies at the KU Leuven.
+Her research projects explore the mundane activities in a variety of organizational contexts – aircraft cleaning, airport security, stand-up comedy – that contribute to, or prohibit organizational inclusion to emerge.
+Dide uses practice theory, ethnography and poetic inquiry to engage with the entangled discursive, material and affective realities of diversity-related phenomena.
 Noortje is assistant professor in Organization Studies at Utrecht University.
-She is engaged in several research projects exploring for example experiences of menopause, (dis)ability and diversity in organizational contexts.
+She is engaged in several research projects exploring gendered embodiment and health in organizational contexts focusing in particular on experiences that are marginalized or taboo, such as the menopause, motherhood and disabilities.
+Noortje often uses feminist theory and arts-based methodologies to engage with the viscerality of these experiences.
 Together we have been engaged in a research project with employees who self-identify as full-figured, obese or fat.
 You can find more information about our work in the different pages headed under ‘projects’.